antongollbo123/hemnet_housing/README.md

 c.
 Create a local database (through SQLLite) and insert the cleaned data with additional information from Yelp
 #### Exploratory Data Analysis
 (3) Extract specific data through SQL queries and import them into a notebook environment.
-Perform exploratory data analysis to find patterns and insights from the different areas and features of the specified aparatments.
+Perform exploratory data analysis to find patterns and insights from the different areas and features of the specified apartments.
 #### Regression modelling

 (4) After EDA is done, regression modelling is done to see if the price of a location can be somewhat correctly predicted with regression models.
 The second goal is also to see what featur